Tarrant County Homestead Exemption

 Veterans who receive 100% disability compensation due to a service-connected disability and hold a 100% disability rating or individual unemployability from the U.S. Department of Veterans Affairs can receive an exemption from taxation of the total appraised value of the qualifying residence homestead.

-Required documents: VA documentation showing 100% compensation and rating (including effective dates), documentation naming the surviving spouse (if applicable), death certificate (if applicable), and Texas ID.
+Required documents: VA documentation showing 100% compensation and rating, including effective dates; documentation naming the surviving spouse if applicable; death certificate if applicable; and Texas ID.

 Timing note: The application for this specific exemption may be accepted up to five years after the delinquency date for property taxes.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)